mo42/vim-weaselwords/README.md

 - Simply based on word lists that the user can edit or a community can maintain.
 - No need to connect to the internet.
 Your texts stay in your editor.
-- Experimental passive detection for English
+- Experimental passive detection for English and German

 ### Supported Languages
 - English